 I’ve always argued that Hanukkah gear should be just as good and as fun as Christmas gear.
 I am a huge fan of Hanukkah sweaters — and an even bigger fan of Hanukkah PJs!
-After all, for a typically home-based holiday that’s all about a jug of oil lasting eight nights, you certainly need some comfy, night-appropriate attire.
+After all, for a typically home-based holiday that’s all about a jug of oil lasting eight nights, you certainly need some comfy nighttime attire.

-Nonetheless, we’ve scoured the corners of the internet, and, in the name of journalism, we’ve put together a pretty comprehensive list of all the ones available, including our favorites: matching Hanukkah pajamas for the whole family!
+Nonetheless, we’ve scoured every corner of the internet, and, in the name of journalism, put together a pretty comprehensive list of all the Hanukkah pajamas available this year, including matching Hanukkah pajamas for the whole family.

-So put on your pajamakkahs — it’s almost time for Hanukkah.
+So put on your pajamukkahs — it’s almost time for Hanukkah.

 Hanukkah pajamas for babies and kids:

-These Children’s Place PJs are affordable (score!), cute, and cozy, and come in a variety of kids’ sizes.
-I’m particularly fond of the Happy Llamukkah one — llamas are very good.
-The Llamukkah pun — which combines the word Hanukkah with the South American mammal — has become a modern staple when it comes to Hanukkah gear, from cards to sweaters.
+The Llamakkah pun — which combines the word Hanukkah with the South American mammal — has become a modern staple when it comes to Hanukkah gear, from cards to sweaters.
 No one really knows where it originated, but as a lover of both llamas and Hanukkahs, I am here for it!

-More llamas!
-Hurrah!
-These pajamas are a bit more intricate, with a llama print on the bottoms and an adorable llama on the top.
+These pajamas have a llama print on the bottoms and an adorable llama on the top.
 You can get a boy or a girls version — the boy (?!) llama has glasses and a bow and the girl (?!) llama has a bow in her ear and a scarf.
 I do believe neither are a scientifically accurate portrayal of male and female llama, but they are pretty darn cute!

 Hanukkah pajamas for grown-ups: